-Pollensa, or Pollença in Mallorcan, is a municipality nestled in a sunny valley and boasts one of the most stunning landscapes on the island of Mallorca.
+Pollensa, or Pollença in Mallorcan language, is a municipality nestled in a sunny valley and boasts one of the most stunning landscapes on the island of Mallorca.
 Located at the northern end of the Tramuntana mountain range, it is a World Cultural and Landscape Heritage Site.

 It is located in a privileged situation as it is protected from the Tramuntana winds by a row of rugged mountains which act as a defence shield and you can enjoy various beaches only a few kilometres away: those of Cala de San Vicente (Cala Molins, Cala Barques, Cala Clara and Cala Carbó) and the one in Puerto de Pollensa.